WeersProductions/resolverflow/readme.md

 Responsible for collecting features from the big data set of StackOverflow.
 Uses spark to fetch the features.
 Each file contains a group of features and can be spark-submitted on its own to gather these features.
 However, to run all features at once and combine them into one resulting dataset, `run_all.py` can be used.
 Users can define what feature groups should be extracted and it will combine those automatically.

 To add a feature, create a new file and add your function definition.
 It should receive a `spark` context that can be used to interact with the Spark cluster.
 This method should return a dataframe at least one column: `_Id`. `_Id` is the Id of the post.
-Note: if using PostHistory.parquet as a source for data, be sure to use `_PostId` and rename the column to `_Id`.
+Note: if you are using PostHistory.parquet as a source for data, be sure to use `_PostId` and rename the column to `_Id`.

 ### Analysis
 Responsible for analyzing the features after feature collection has been done.
 This reads from a `output_stackoverflow.parquet` file which contain the extracted features.